ameba23/lowtechnetwork/docs/tech_open_source.md

    * [zsh-lovers man page](http://grml.org/zsh/zsh-lovers.html)
    * [prezto](https://github.com/sorin-ionescu/prezto) a configuration framework for zsh, that is a set of settings that you probably want to use.  otherwise you can get a bit lost in setting up zsh.
    * [zmv](http://zshwiki.org/home/builtin/functions/zmv) 'zsh move' - powerfull file rename tool.  perfect for bulk renaming files. has a 'dry run' mode too.
+      `zmv '*' 'bla$f'`  # prefix filenames with bla

+### FASD
-* FASD - This makes finding files and directories with the command line so much easier!
+FASD makes finding files and directories with the command line so much easier!
 You need this!
  It comes with some aliases, for example, instead of `cd` you can use `z` followed part of the name of the path you want to move to.
 FASD will guess what you want, using 'frecency' (combined recency and frequency).
 So whereever you are `z D` will take you to the most commonly/recently used directory with `D`, which might be `~/Downloads`.
-`v xxx` will open vim with frequently/recently used file containing xxx.
+* `v xxx` will open vim with frequently/recently used file containing xxx.
-`o xxx` will open the default application for the file.
+* `o xxx` will open the default application for the file.
+* `cp \`f xxx\` /tmp` will copy file containing xxx to /tmp
+* The best thing about it is you can also use it with tab completion.
+Try just typing `z <tab>` in your terminal, you see a list of places you've frecently been.

+### More shell tools

+* [tmux](http://tmux.sourceforge.net/) terminal multiplexer - another great tool for mouse free control of terminal windows and much more.
+Very configurable.
+Many people love it.
+Personally I prefer to organise terminal windows with my window manager.
 * URxvt - unicode terminal emulator.
 Highly configurable, well maintained and supported.
 * [terminator](http://gnometerminator.blogspot.co.uk/) terminal emulator with many features, including tabs and split windows.
+I used this until I switched to a tiling window manager.
 Some useful keys in terminator:
     * `Ctrl + Shift + O` Splits terminal hOrizontally.
     * `Ctrl + Shift + E` Splits terminal vErtically.
     * `Ctrl + Shift + Arrows` Move parent dragbar
     * `Alt + Arrows` Move to different terminals.

-* GNU Screen - a great program which can be used for window splitting etc. over ssh.
-You can also use it to start a process over ssh and then leave it running even after you disconnect from ssh.
+* GNU Screen - a great program which can be used for window splitting etc. The nice thing about it is that it will run over ssh.
+You can also use it to start a process over ssh and then leave it running even after you disconnect from ssh.  (very useful)
-* [tmux](http://tmux.sourceforge.net/) terminal multiplexer - another great tool for
-    mouse free control of terminal windows and much more.
 * [commandlinefu.com](http://www.commandlinefu.com) a website where people post useful (or simply nerdy) command line tricks.
 * explain.sh - script to explain a command you dont know what it does (pulls stuff from man pages) eg: 'explain 'ls -l''
 * [30 handy bash aliases](http://www.cyberciti.biz/tips/bash-aliases-mac-centos-linux-unix.html)